dateparser – python parser for human readable dates

 None

-For more on handling incomplete dates, please look at Settings.
+For more on handling incomplete dates, see the settings documentation.

 Search for Dates in Longer Chunks of Text